nemysis/FreeBSD_Ports/README.md

 FreeBSD_Ports
 =============

-nemysis FreeBSD Ports which are not in in FreeBSD Ports Tree and patches
+nemysis FreeBSD Ports which are not in in FreeBSD Ports Tree and patches or changed FreeBSD Ports.

+Links

 SourceForge FreeBSD Ports files